Blank cheque: In literature

 "I understand that you give me carte blanche to act for you, provided only that I get back the gems, and that you place no limit on the sum I may draw."

 "I would give my fortune to have them back."

+Dame Agatha Christie uses the term carte blanche in her first published book where she introduced Hercule Poirot to the reading public.